Undivided's Education and IEP Template Library

 We know that communicating with the many professionals and administrators who oversee your child’s education isn’t always easy!
 Our team whipped up some sample letters for you to reference throughout your child’s IEP journey.
 These letters can help you create documentation for your child’s records, request meetings and evaluations, and communicate with the higher-ups to ensure that your child’s rights are protected at school.

-Follow each link to find the sample letter in an article with tips and advice on the topic.
+If you're an Undivided member, follow each link to find the sample letter, plus an article with tips and advice on the topic.

 Request an initial assessment for an IEP: If you believe that your child would benefit from special education services, write to the principal of the school to request a comprehensive evaluation for an Individualized Education Program (IEP).